mit-ll-responsible-ai/hydra-zen/README.md

 hydra-zen offers:
-  - Functions for dynamically and ergonomically creating [structured configs](https://hydra.cc/docs/next/tutorials/structured_config/schema/) that can be used to **fully or partially instantiate** objects in your application, using both user-specified and auto-populated configuration values.
+  - Functions for dynamically and ergonomically creating [structured configs](https://hydra.cc/docs/next/tutorials/structured_config/schema/) that can be used to **fully or partially instantiate – or retrieve without instantiation –** objects in your application, using both user-specified and auto-populated configuration values.
   - The ability to launch hydra jobs, complete with parameter sweeps and multi-run configurations, from within a notebook or any other Python runtime.
   - Incisive type annotations that provide enriched context to IDEs, type checkers, and other tooling, about your project's